 2.3.1.
 Juvenile Fish Facilities - Winter Maintenance Period (December 1 – March 31)

 2.3.1.1.
-From December 1 through December 15, submersible traveling screens (STS) will remain in place and the juvenile bypass system (JBS) channel will operate for adult fallbacks, thereby shortening some aspects of the winter maintenance period by two weeks.
+From December 1 through Sunday of the second week of December, submersible traveling screens (STS) will remain in place and the juvenile bypass system (JBS) channel will operate for adult fallbacks, thereby shortening some aspects of the winter maintenance period by two weeks.
 During this period, priority units will be screened to the extent practicable (barring operational failure).
 STSs will only be removed from non-priority units when necessary to begin maintenance.
-After December 15, all STSs may be removed.
+Starting Monday of the third week of December, all STSs may be removed.

 2.3.2.
 Juvenile Fish Facilities – Fish Passage Season (April 1 – November 30)